Redbot Security Launches 2022 Manual Controlled Penetration Testing Proof of Concept Reporting and Framework

-Redbot Security's hybrid approach to penetration testing sources industry-leading frameworks and combines senior-level talent with over 20 years of experience to customize all client engagements.
+Redbot Security has announced the release of their 2022 reporting and testing framework for Manual Controlled Penetration Testing.
+MCPT's hybrid approach to penetration testing sources industry-leading frameworks and combines senior-level talent with over 20 years of experience to customize all client engagements.
 Some frameworks and testing guides leveraged by Redbot Security now include:

 - NIST Special Publication 800-115